Master of Science in Education — Counseling, Clinical Mental Health Track Online

 Read about the online MSE – Counseling, Clinical & Mental Health curriculum

-In order to earn the Master of Science in Education-Counseling, Clinical Mental Health Track online, students must complete 60 credit hours, including 12 core courses (39 credit hours), 5 LPCC courses (12 credit hours), and 2 elective courses (6 credit hours).
+In order to earn the Master of Science in Education-Counseling, Clinical Mental Health Track online, students must complete 60 credit hours, including 12 core courses (36 credit hours), 5 LPCC courses (18 credit hours), and 2 elective courses (6 credit hours).
+Select courses in this program include synchronous work that must be completed at specific times.

 Credit Hours: 3